-During 2020 and up to 25 March 2021, 282 beneficiaries of Lonmin Medical Scheme total members tested positive for COVID-19, 258 beneficiaries recovered and 17 beneficiaries died.
-The Scheme's COVID-19 related claims costs (i.e. costs for tests, consultations, medicine and hospitalisation) was approximately R16.79m up to 25 March 2021 (4.30% of risk contributions).
+During 2020 and up to 22 March 2022, 443 beneficiaries of Lonmin Medical Scheme total members tested positive for COVID-19, 410 beneficiaries recovered and 33 beneficiaries passed away.
+The Scheme's COVID-19 related claims costs (i.e. costs for tests, consultations, medicine and hospitalisation) was approximately R32.20m up to 22 March 2022 (15.20% of risk contributions).

-The Trustees have monitored the impact of the COVID-19 pandemic on the Scheme closely during 2020.
+The Trustees have monitored the impact of the COVID-19 pandemic on the Scheme closely during 2021.
 The Trustees were provided with regular updates in respect of the COVID-19 pandemic regarding emerging trends in the country in general as well as within the medical industry and for the Scheme.

-Claims costs in 2020 were slightly lower than budget mainly due to the cancellation and/or postponement of elective surgeries as well as a general reduction in the utilisation of other medical services.
-This resulted in a surplus of 21.82% of risk contributions with the solvency ratio increasing to 52.05% at the end of 2020.
+Claims costs in 2021 were slightly lower than budget as was in 2020, following the further cancellation and/or postponement of elective surgeries as well as a general reduction in the utilisation of other medical services.
+Although a lower than anticipated claims experience for 2021, the claims ratio has increased from 75% at the end of 2020 to 80% in 2021 in response to shorter and less strict lockdown restrictions than 2020.
+This resulted in a gross healthcare surplus for 2021 with the solvency ratio increasing to 66.53%.

-It should be noted that it is expected that there will be a catch up of some of the services during the course of 2021 and 2022.
-Some of the surpluses generated in 2020 will therefore be required to fund the catch-up of claims in future.
+It should be noted that it is still expected that there will be a catch up of some of the services during the course of 2022.
+Some of the surpluses generated in 2021 will therefore be required to fund the catch-up of claims in future.
 The timing and extent of the catch-up is uncertain at this stage since this will be impacted by potential future waves of COVID infections.